Govt urged to loosen e-cigarette rules

 The long term impact of using e-cigarettes was still unknown, it said.

-Next story in National: NZ firefighters get to work in Victoria
+Next story in New Zealand: NZ firefighters get to work in Victoria

 Copyright © 2016, Radio New Zealand